Iranian saffron is the best saffron in the world and Iran is one of the pioneer exporters of this product.

 - Some countries pack the Iran saffron and sell it under their name, much more expensive.

 - Although Persian saffron has numerous therapeutic properties, consuming more than 5 grams of it in one meal can cause human death.

 What is Saffron?

-Saffron Crocus or Crocus sativus is a plant with a stem at the end of which is a purple flower with six petals and three red stigmas.
-The saffron spice comes from the red stigmas of the saffron flower.
-It is also famous as the red gold spice.
+Saffron Crocus or Crocus Sativus is a plant with a stem at the end of which is a purple flower with six petals and three red stigmas.
+The saffron spice comes from the red stigmas of this flower and is known as the red gold spice.
 Notably, this is the world’s most precious spice due to its complicated harvesting process.

 What is Saffron Used for?

 Saffron is a special seasoning and a favorite spice in Persian cuisine; Because it gives a beautiful color and pleasant aroma to Persian food and sweets.
 Accordingly, Iranians use it in rice, kebabs, stews, desserts, ice cream, and even tea.
 Besides, saffron plays a vital role in Shole Zard, a Persian rice pudding served in ritual ceremonies.

 On the other hand, the Iranian use saffron in dying the handmade Persian rugs.

 Interestingly, saffron is very nutritious and good for health.
 Accordingly, saffron therapeutic properties include reducing blood pressure, preventing heart disease, decreasing cholesterol, and improving mood and energy.
 Also, as it is full of antioxidants, it helps to prevent cancer.
 Besides, it is helpful in the treatment of the stomach and abdomen.